-Figure 12 shows a comparison of the most economically disadvantaged income category ($\leq 100\%$ FPT) and the most economically advantaged income category (> 400% FPT) by gender and age group.
+Figure 12 shows a comparison of the most economically disadvantaged income category ( $\leq 100\%$ FPT) and the most economically advantaged income category (> 400% FPT) by gender and age group.
 In order to show the contrast between the lowest and the highest income groups, the middle income categories have been intentionally left out.

-In 2000, 30.3% of men age 60-64 were in the highest income category, while only 18.3% of men age 90+ had this level of income.
-In contrast, only 16.3% of men age 60-64 were in the lowest income category, compared to 35.1% of men age 90+.
-Figure 12 shows that a fairly stable percentage of older men were classified as having incomes at or below 100% of the FPT from ages 60-84, with an increase in the proportion of men in this income category as they approach the 90+ age group.
+In 2000, 49.1% of men age 60-64 were in the highest income category, while only 16.3% of men 90+ had this level of income.
+In contrast, only 6.3% of men age 60-64 were in the lowest income category, compared to 19.6% of men age 90+.
+Figure 12 shows that a fairly stable percentage of older men were classified as having incomes at or below 100% of the FPT from ages 60-84, with a sharp increase in the proportion of men in this income category as they approach the 90+ age group.
 It appears that age 85-89 is a pivotal point for men, where average incomes drop sharply as they near the 90+ age group.

-The pattern of income distribution among older women in Meigs, Athens, Hocking and Vinton Counties is similar to that of older men.
-One important distinction is that there is a higher proportion of women in the lowest income category ($\leq 100\%$ FPT), and a lower proportion of women in the highest income category ($\geq 400\%$ FPT) at nearly all ages.
+The pattern of income distribution among older women in Wyandot, Hancock, and Seneca Counties is similar to that of older men.
+One important distinction is that there is a higher proportion of women in the lowest income category ( $\leq 100\%$ FPT), and a lower proportion of women in the highest income category (>400% FPT) at all ages.

-Source: U.S. Census Bureau, 2000: Public Use Microdata Sample: 5-Percent.
-Middle income groups have been removed in order to show the contrast between the lowest and highest income groups.
+\Middle income groups have been removed in order to show the contrast between the lowest and highest income groups.